Deanna Durbin

 Born Edna Mae Durbin on Dec.
 4, 1921 in Winnipeg, Canada

-Deanna Durbin is the singing film star who with assurance and poise captured motion picture audiences in the 1930s and '40s.
+Deanna Durbin was the singing film star who with assurance and poise captured motion picture audiences in the 1930s and '40s.

 Durbin was born in Winnipeg, Canada, in 1921.
 Her parents, who had emigrated from England, soon moved to Los Angeles with their two daughters, 10-year-old Edith and 1-year-old Deanna.